ePC: Fast and Deep Predictive Coding in Digital Simulation: Signal Decay in State-based PC, Across Time and Hardware Constraints

 Since state predictions $\hats[i]$ remain fixed by assumption, the prediction errors $\e[i]$ follow the same temporal dynamics as the states themselves:

 For small errors and/or learning rates, we can approximate the magnitude of the right-hand side as the sum of magnitudes, giving rise to recursive dynamics:

 This recursive formula, when traced through the first few time steps, generates a striking pattern.
-Writing the magnitudes relative to the driving output gradient $\grad_{\!\hat\y} \mathcal{L}$: The state at time $t=0$ follows from feedforward state initialization, where all internal errors begin at zero.
+Writing the magnitudes relative to the driving signal (i.e., the output gradient $\grad_{\!\hat\y} \mathcal{L}$) gives us: The state at time $t=0$ follows from feedforward state initialization, where all internal errors begin at zero.
 By construction, every entry in the table equals the sum of $(1-\lambda)$ times its left neighbor (its previous value) and $\lambda$ times its upper-left neighbor (influence from the layer above).